strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-07-lec15-inverse-and-invertible-linear-maps.markdown

 \end{align*}
 $$
 </div>
-This map has an inverse
+This map (TODO: verify it's linear?) has an inverse
 <div>
 $$
 \begin{align*}